BGI-Qingdao/HicTrioBinning/README.md

 # HicTrioBinning
-A simply pipeline to identify the HiC reads to paternal and maternal.
+A simply pipeline to trio binning the HiC reads to paternal and maternal.

 * help doc:
 ---------------------------------------------------------------------------